-All electronic devices, including but not limited to cell phones/ear buds/headphones/Bluetooth devices/portable speakers/Smart watches are NOT to be used on campus.
-If brought to school, they should be placed in the locker upon entrance of the building and kept in the locker for the duration of the day.
-If headphones are required for class, teachers will provide them.
+All electronic devices, including but not limited to, cell phones, earbuds/headphones, and smart watches are only to be used in the classroom under the direct guidance and direction of the teacher for instructional purposes.
+If headphones are required for MCSD Chromebooks and the student does not have any, teachers will provide them.

-In order to maximize instructional time and reduce the amount of interruptions, parents are encouraged to contact the school directly if an emergency should arise.
+In order to maximize instructional time and reduce the number of interruptions, parents are encouraged to contact the school directly if an emergency should arise.